Kihei Maui Guide: Best Beaches, Food, Snorkeling, And Things To Do

-Written by the Maui Snorkeling team, operating Molokini and Turtle Town tours out of Maʻalaea Harbor since 1985.
+Written by the Maui Snorkeling team, operating Molokini Crater, Turtle Town, and Coral Gardens tours out of Maalaea (Māʻalaea) Harbor since 1985.
 Tours are led by USCG‑licensed captains aboard a USCG‑inspected passenger vessel.
 We spend more days in these waters than on land.

-Kihei, Maui, is one of the most popular places to stay, explore, and unwind on the island—and for good reason.
+Kihei, Maui, is one of the most popular places to stay, explore, and unwind on the island, and for good reason.
 With sunny weather year-round, miles of swimmable beaches, great restaurants, and easy access to boat tours and island adventures, this South Maui beach town offers the perfect mix of relaxation and activity!

-Whether you’re visiting Maui for the first time or returning for another island getaway, this guide will walk you through everything you need to know about this area—what makes it special, what to do, where to eat, and why so many visitors choose to stay here.
+Whether you’re visiting Maui for the first time or returning for another island getaway, this guide will walk you through everything you need to know about this area: what makes it special, what to do, where to eat, and why so many visitors choose to stay here.

-Where Is Kihei, Maui?
+Where Is Kihei Maui?

 Kihei is located on Maui's sunny south shore, just south of Kahului and north of Wailea.
 It stretches for several miles along the coast, primarily along Kihei Road, offering easy beach access, ocean views, and convenient driving distances to most parts of the island.